ITfoxtec/FoxIDs/docs/index.md

 ## Free and Open Source

-FoxIDs is free and the open source GitHub repository is [https://github.com/ITfoxtec/FoxIDs](https://github.com/ITfoxtec/FoxIDs).
+FoxIDs is free and the open source with a [GitHub repository](https://github.com/ITfoxtec/FoxIDs).
 The [license](https://github.com/ITfoxtec/FoxIDs/blob/master/LICENSE) grant all (individuals, companies etc.) the right to use FoxIDs for free.
 The license restricts reselling FoxIDs e.g. as a cloud service to third parties, without a supplementary agreement.

 ## Support